-This section consists of listing key terms and providing definitions that are applied specifically in your study.
+Note the importance of listing key terms and providing definitions that are applied specifically in your study.
 For example, some terms or concepts have various definitions.
 How are they defined in your study?
+Do not assume that your reader has any expert knowledge in your specific area of research.
+It is up to you to ensure that all relevant terms and concepts are defined sufficiently clearly to all types of readers.